reserve-protocol/protocol/contracts/plugins/assets/bancor-v3/README.md

 #### Evolution

-The `stakedBalance` take the accrued trading fees and flashloan interests into account.
+The `stakedBalance` takes the accrued trading fees and flashloan interests into account.
 Both actions are neutral in terms of overall liquidity, so the rate only increases with the fees.

 Deposit and withdraw don't affect the rate.